INF385T/CS395T: Human Computation and Crowdsourcing (Fall 2017)

 How to post your course paper online as a technical report?
 See an example from a previous semester.

 Looking for a funded Research Assistant (RA) position?
 I typically do not offer RA positions until a student has taken a course with me and demonstrated their abilities and drive to succeed.
 While the availability of an RA position depends on available funding, I am often looking for new RAs to help me advance the current state-of-the-art in research.

 About the instructor.
-Assistant Professor Matthew Lease directs the Information Retrieval and Crowdsourcing Lab in the School
+Associate Professor Matthew Lease directs the Information Retrieval and Crowdsourcing Lab in the School

 of Information at the University of Texas at Austin.
 He received his Ph.D. and M.Sc. degrees in